Letter from Frances Miller Seward to William Henry Seward, December 28, 1834

 letter was written, this unusual silence

 disturbs me.
-You must have returned from New York
+You must have returned from New

-as early as Wednesday and might
+York as early as Wednesday and might have

 written since that time (and your letter would have